Love peaches? Me, too! This Fresh Peach Jam is a tasty (and surprisingly easy) way to enjoy the flavor of ripe summer peaches!

 - Using a medium saucepan, add peaches, lemon juice and pectin; mash peaches with a potato masher.

-- Bring mixture to a boil over medium heat, stirring often.
+- Bring mixture to a boil over medium-high heat, stirring often.

 - Once boiling, add sugar and stir until well combined.
 Bring jam back to a boil, stirring constantly at this stage so the sugar doesn’t burn.
 (Note: For smoother jam, use an immersion blender at this stage to process mixture until smooth.)